spotlightpa/poor-richard/content/news/2023-06-27-SPLSTIMSPEND.md

 The bill now goes to the Republican-controlled state Senate for final approval.

 “We’ve had talks with the Senate since we started last year.
 And I think there were some concerns, and we’ll certainly be restarting those talks,” Schlossberg said.

+<i>Correction: This piece initially included incorrect information about what is in Gov. Josh Shapiro’s budget proposal regarding the Whole-Homes Repair Program.</i>

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>